Power-Partible Reduction and Congruences for Ap\'ery Numbers: Introduction

 \section{Introduction}

-In the 1990s, Wilf and Zeilberger \cite{WZ1990,Zeilberger1990c, Zeilberger1991} developed the WZ theory for handling definite summations mechanically.
-Since then the mechanical proof of combinatorial identities had received special attention.
-Zeilberger's algorithm, also known as the method of creative telescoping, is the core algorithm in the WZ theory.
-Over the past three decades, extensive work has been done around the generalizations and applications of Zeilberger's algorithm.
-The reduction-based approach, which can separate the calculations of telescopers and certificates for efficiency and construct minimal telescopers, plays an indispensable role.
+In the 1990s, Wilf and Zeilberger \cite{WZ1990,Zeilberger1990c, Zeilberger1991} developed the mechanic proof theory of combinatorial identities (i.e., the WZ theory).
+Zeilberger's algorithm, or the method of creative telescoping, is the core of the WZ theory.
+The reduction-based algorithms are a new class of algorithms for creative telescoping, which separate the calculation of telescopers from costly computation of certificates \cite{Chen2019}.
+In particular, a polynomial reduction process for hypergeometric terms was introduced in 2015 by Chen et al. \cite{CHKL2015} in the development of the modified Abramov--Petkov{\v{s}}ek reduction.

-In the case of discrete functions, the concept of polynomial reduction was first introduced in 2015 by Chen et al. \cite{CHKL2015} in the development of the modified Abramov--Petkov{\v{s}}ek reduction.
-For more information on the reduction approach to creative telescoping, one can consult \cite{Chen2019} and the references therein.
 In 2021, Hou, Mu and Zeilberger \cite{HouMuZeil2021} presented another polynomial reduction process, which avoids the multiplicative decomposition needed in \cite{CHKL2015}.
 This polynomial reduction was employed by Hou and Li \cite{HouLi2021} to derive new hypergeometric identities.
 A $q$-analogue of the Hou--Mu--Zeilberger reduction has also been introduced to prove and discover $q$-identities automatically \cite{WZ2022a}.
 Recently, the authors generalized the Hou--Mu--Zeilberger reduction to the holonomic case in \cite{WZ2022b}.
 This provides an algorithmic way to prove and discover new multi-sum identities.